Skip to main content

 When the winds at Mission are from the South, the conditions at Mission can be turbulent and potentially dangerous.
 Mission will be in the lee of some of the ridges and spines of Mt.
 Allison.
 Flying at Mission is not advised under these conditions (flying at Ed Levin can be great under these conditions).

-The Mission Ridge Site Introduction Checklist has a more thorough discussion of weather conditions and hazards.
+The Mission Peak Site Introduction Checklist has a more thorough discussion of weather conditions and hazards.

 Weather resources